CCSDS-CDDS/cdds.messages/README.md

 - Ground Station Monitoring and Control
 - Tracking Data

-CDDS defines messages in terms of Google Protocol Buffers.
+CDDS defines messages in terms of Google Protocol Buffers, which are maintained in this repository.
 While these messsages are primariliy intended to be exchanged by some implementation technology like message brokers or e.g. gRPC, that is not mandated by CDDS.

 To facilitate the definition of file formats, CDDS foresees that the CDDS messages are written to files (Protobuf ‘writeDelimited’ and ‘readDelimited`)